Resident234/php.net/pages/www.php.net_phar.buildfromiterator.php.md

-You have to set a flag on the RecursiveDirectoryIterator because by default, the current (&quot;.&quot;) and parent directory (&quot;..&quot;) are included in the listing.
-This leads to an error message similar to &quot;returned a path &quot;..&quot; that is not in the base directory&quot;.

-To fix this, use &quot;SKIP_DOTS&quot;:
+You have to set a flag on the RecursiveDirectoryIterator because by default, the current (".") and parent directory ("..") are included in the listing.
+This leads to an error message similar to "returned a path ".." that is not in the base directory".<br><br>To fix this, use "SKIP_DOTS":<br><br>

 ```
 <?php
 new RecursiveDirectoryIterator(
-&#xA0; &#xA0; $srcRoot, FilesystemIterator::SKIP_DOTS
+    $srcRoot, FilesystemIterator::SKIP_DOTS
 );
 ?>
 ```

 #